sablier-labs/docs/docs/reference/flow/contracts/interfaces/interface.ISablierFlow.md

 Emits [PauseFlowStream](/docs/reference/flow/contracts/interfaces/interface.ISablierFlow.md#pauseflowstream) event.
 Notes:

-- It does not set the snapshot time to the current block timestamp.
-- It updates the snapshot debt by adding up ongoing debt.
+- It updates snapshot debt and snapshot time.
 - It sets the rate per second to zero.
 Requirements:
 - Must not be delegate called.
 - `streamId` must not reference a null or an already paused stream.